-Incumbent employees shall have the opportunity to apply for a transfer to an existing vacant position in the same classification prior to such position being filled by a newly-hired employee.
+Incumbent employees shall have the right to request a transfer to an existing vacant position in the same classification.

-In filling job opportunities through transfer, qualifications will be the prime factor considered; provided that, if employees are approximately equal, the most senior person will be assigned to the job where practical.
+In filling job opportunities through transfer, qualifications will be the prime factor considered; provided that, if employees are approximately equal, the most senior person will be assigned to the job where practical and in accordance with Civil Service Rules.
 The evaluation of qualifications, ability and operational practicality shall be a management determination, and shall not be arrived at on an arbitrary, capricious or discriminatory basis.